-Impairment charge pertaining to the investment in a subsidiary, Azeus Systems Manila (BVI) Ltd., HK\$48,000 was included in "administrative expenses" in the income statement of the Company.
+Impairment charge pertaining to the investment in a subsidiary, Azeus Systems Manila (BVI) Ltd., HK\$1,000 (2009: HK\$48,000) was included in "administrative expenses" in profit or loss of the Company.
 The impairment charge arose as the subsidiary incurred losses in the current financial year, causing its estimated recoverable amount to decrease below its carrying amount.
 The recoverable amount of the asset is its fair value less cost to sell.
 Fair value less cost to sell is determined by reference to the net amount receivable from the realisation of the subsidiary's assets and the settlement of its liabilities at the end of the financial year.